aptly-dev/aptly/docs/Publish.md

-# Publish Repositories and Mirrors
+# Publish Repositories, Snapshots, Mirrors
 <div>

 Publish snapshot or local repo as Debian repository to be used as APT source on Debian based systems.